-If you are achieving some distance from a push and glide and kicking then your body position must be correct and you must be fairly efficient through the water in that position.
-Therefore we can deduce from this that your body position and efficiency is being compromised when you introduce an arm action into your movement.
+If you are achieving some distance from a push and glide and kicking, then your body position must be correct, and you must be fairly efficient through the water in that position.
+Therefore we can deduce from this that your body position and efficiency are being compromised when you introduce an arm action into your movement.

 The most common reason for this is excessive movement of the head and sometimes shoulders.
 This compromises overall efficiency and will then cause the legs to slow and sink.

 To combat this, you could try a ‘catch up’ exercise, either holding a kick-board or with your hands together, whereby you hold your hands or the kick-board out in front of you and begin your push and glide and kicking action.

 You then begin to pull with one arm at a time, holding the kick-board or joining hands between arm pulls, where one arm is not allowed to pull until the other has caught up, hence the term ‘catch up’.